Effective-one-body waveforms for extreme-mass-ratio binaries: Consistency with second-order gravitational self-force quasicircular results and extension to nonprecessing spins and eccentricity: Tailoring the EOB model to EMRIs

 \subsection{Effects on phasing}

 In Refs.~\cite{Albertini:2022rfe,Albertini:2022dmc} we compared the EOB waveforms to the 2GSF ones from Ref.~\cite{Wardell:2021fyy} and assessed the phasing accuracy in terms of the gauge-invariant adiabaticity parameter\footnote{For technical reasons we evaluate this function with waveforms computed with the private {\tt MATLAB} implementation of the code, that allows for less noise in the phase acceleration $\dot{\omega} = \ddot{\phi}$.
 We have however checked the phase consistency between the {\tt MATLAB} and {\tt C} evolutions.} \be \Qo \equiv \frac{\omega^2}{\dot{\omega}}, \ee that is computed for both the EOB and GSF waveforms.
 This quantity can also be expanded in powers of $\nu$ and the coefficients can be evaluated at fixed values of $\omega$ (see below).
 The accumulated phase difference between EOB and GSF in the frequency interval $(\omega_1,\omega_2)$ is then given by the integral where $\Delta \Qo^{\rm EOBGSF}\equiv \Qo^{\rm EOB}-\Qo^{\rm GSF}$.
 We consider an EMRI with $q=50000$ in the frequency range $(\omega_1,\omega_2)=(0.0224, 0.12)$, i.e. the same binary studied in Ref.~\cite{Albertini:2022dmc}.
 In Fig.~\ref{fig:DQo1} we compare the difference $\Delta\phi^{\rm EOBGSF}$ obtained with $\ell_{\rm max}=8$ with the new one obtained with $\ell_{\rm max}=10$.
 One sees the visual improvement in this second case with $\Delta \Qo^{\rm EOBGSF}$ that does not grow secularly as before.
 Quantitatively, the phase difference $\Delta\phi_{\ell_{\rm max} = 8}^{\rm EOBGSF} = 3.1$ drops to $\Delta\phi_{\ell_{\rm max} = 10}^{\rm EOBGSF} = -1.1$.
+In Ref.~\cite{Albertini:2022dmc} we proved how the use of the $3^{+19}$PN flux at infinity and of the improved implementation of the horizon flux were crucial in increasing the agreement with GSF, especially for $q = 50000$.
+While being a minor upgrade compared to these more fundamental modifications, the addition of the $\ell = 9,10$ modes is effective in flattening the $\Qo$ difference, thus proving that for EMRIs it is sufficient to include modes up to $\ell = 10$ in the radiation reaction of our model.